enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 We convolve the HRF with the BOLD signal to get one column per conditions. #unclear (looks plain out false) Because it is.
 Mofo.

-**How do we convolve a signal time point ?
-(Think one point with an intensity) into a Hemodynamic Signal.**
+How do we convolve a signal time point ?
+(Think one point with an intensity) into a Hemodynamic Signal.
 	1. We  split the input into different intermediate signals (with diffre)
 	2. You scale the intermediate inputs by the intensity of the input.
 	3. Let's say there's 3  intermediate input.
 THey all get assign a HDR funcion.
 So we have 3 HDR function, seperate by different time frame
-	4. In the end, we just sum all of those intermediate response to have the shaep of the final response
+	4. In the end, we just sum all of those intermediate response to have the shape of the final response

-**Why is there (mathematically) a large dependency between regressors? #unclear**
+Why is there (mathematically) a large dependency between regressors? #unclear
-	If we change the x2 values, we will change the B2 value (so that the x2 and x1 are uncorrelated aka 90deg), but to predict the y vector we'll have to change the x1 as well.
+	talking about regressors modelling the phsyical parameters like 6 heads If we change the x2 values, we will change the B2 value (so that the x2 and x1 are uncorrelated aka 90deg), but to predict the y vector we'll have to change the x1 as well.
 	![[Pasted image 20220701110708.png]]
 questions: Why do we use Identity matrix for the e